-Winter is here along with the frigid cold temperatures!
-Have you prepared for this cold weather?
-How about your home?
+It’s safe to say that winter is here to stay along with the freezing cold.
 Did you know the largest source of fire in American homes comes from fuel burning appliances?
 That is why fireplace and wood burning stove safety is so important.

 Wood Burning Safety

 Use these tips to practice fireplace and wood burning stove safety.

 - Read the instructions for your wood burning stove and follow them carefully.

 - Inspect the firebrick liner, if you have one.
 Should the liner show signs of wear, replace it immediately.
 Do not use that unit until the liner is replaced.

 - Do not use flammable or combustible liquid (gasoline, kerosene, lighter fluid, etc.) to start a fire.

 - Burn wood recommended by the manufacturer only.

 - Do not burn plastic, wood or garbage that has been painted or treated with chemicals.

 - Be sure to have properly maintained smoke and carbon monoxide detectors and an approved multi-purpose fire extinguisher in your home.